josephdsouza86/encrypt-database-fields/README.md

 # Encrypt Database Fields

-Adds an option to encrypt ACF text field values and usermeta fields upon save.
-Useful for storing sensitive data, such as API keys or private personel information.
+Adds an option to encrypt ACF text field and usermeta fields values in the database.
+Useful for storing sensitive data, such private personel information.

 ## Requirements